310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Kanata frown %}
-they were trying to catch a rare fish[^1], weren’t they?
+they were trying to catch a rare fish, weren’t they?[^1]
 {% endbubble %}

 {% bubble Chiaki frown %}